Agoric/documentation/main/getting-started/alpha.md

-# Agoric Alpha
+# Agoric Beta
-Release Version: Adriatic
+Release Version: Baltic

 ![Alpha Cover](./assets/alpha-cover2.png)

 Decentralized Finance (DeFi) is the new frontier of financial services.
 Like many frontiers, it's exciting but dangerous.
 Agoric is building a public blockchain to make it more exciting and less dangerous.
-Welcome to the first step: **the Agoric alpha release**.
+Welcome to our next step: **the Agoric beta release**.

-The Agoric alpha release introduces our smart contract platform.
-It enables JavaScript developers to start working on DeFi quickly and easily.
-Our object-based approach to smart contracts enables DeFi legos that are directly reusable.
+The Agoric beta release introduces our smart contract platform.
+It lets JavaScript developers  start working on DeFi quickly and easily.
+Our object-based approach to smart contracts enables directly reusable DeFi legos.
 The smart contract framework leapfrogs existing technologies while providing a secure, stable infrastructure.
 Now developers can build, deploy, and operate sophisticated dApps and DeFi markets.
 It's live now, so get started.

 [Start Coding](/getting-started/)

 [Join Our Community](https://discord.gg/gC9z6US)

-## What You Can Build in Alpha
+## What You Can Build in Beta

 <div class="two-col-table">